0atman/noboilerplate/scripts/38-nixos.md

 There are a few more things to become familiar with, but you can do that while you learn your new system.
 - Nix flakes are a modern feature of nix, allowing exact reproducibility and much richer configuration
 - Home manager is a very popular nix-powered dotfiles manager that integrates well into the nix ecosystem.
 I'm not sold on this yet, but everyone loves it, I imagine I'll use it soon.
 - An important implementation note is that all packages get their own dependencies, they are not shared.
-This uses more disk space, but NixOS is clever about re-using files and there's garbage collection options available.
+This uses more disk space, but NixOS is clever about reusing files and there's garbage collection options available.
 - Nix, the underlying system, is perfect for building your dev environment per-project, too.
 This is how repl.it can support every language and every package without containers or VMs.

 ---